 👉🏽 RELATED POST: 39 Amazing Quotes to Boost Your Confidence Right Now

 Over the last two months, I’ve been happier and the least stressed I’ve been in years, all because I decided to be positive.
 Apart from feeling better I also find myself more outgoing and more likely to put myself out there to achieve my goals.

 The wonderful thing was that all this positive change came out of one small decision to change the way I think.
 Little changes in my life that have resulted in big benefits.

-Sign up below to get your 12 FREE Printable Affirmations to help you stay positive no matter what happens.
+Subscribe below, plus get 12 Printable Affirmations to help you stay positive no matter what happens.

 Affirmations are a powerful way to rewire my brain for positivity (or build up your “positivity instincts”).
 They’re short, they’re powerful and they pack a serious punch when used regularly.
 You can whisper them, you can shout them, no matter how you use them, they do the trick.

 Just print, cut and keep these positive affirmations where you can see them.
 From on your office wall, as a bookmark, or taped to the side of your monitor or ever to your bathroom mirror.

 More About Guest Contributor

 Grace R. Taylor is the writer behind The Un(grace)ful Blog, a blog on which she shares stories about her life as a student, random thoughts, and writing advice.
 Her blog is somewhere between an open diary and a commentary on her experiences.
 When she’s not working on her blog or attending classes, you can usually find her hiding in plain sight, working on her debut novel in a cafe or in the library.
 Grace hopes to have her writing published outside the digital world in the next year.
 Until then, and for the foreseeable future, she will continue to post on her blog every Monday.

 Subscribe to our VIP newsletter, plus get the free affirmations.